arkadiysudarikov/hopskipdrive/README.md

 * I use Pagy gem for pagination.
 Handles pagination via the query parameter and headers.

+## Assumptions

+I tried to make few assumptions but here they are:

+  * Ride start and destination addresses cannot be the same.

 ## Gems for calling APIs

 Libraries provide benefits such as retries, improved error-handling and backoff and should be used in production environments.